realead/pyproj_maker/README.md

     (cd <path/to/lib>/<lib_name>/tests && sh test_install.sh)

-in this case a new virtual environment is created, the needed libraries are installed and the created library is build/installed.
+in this case a new virtual environment is created, the needed libraries are installed and the created library is built/installed.
 Also unit tests are run.
 The environment is deleted afterwards.

 Call `sh test_install.sh from-github` to check the installation from github.

+Call `sh test_install.sh from-test-pypi` to check the installation from  test pypi

+Call `sh test_install.sh from-pypi` to check the installation from pypi

 Call `sh test_install.sh local keep` to keep the virtual environment after the run.